viamrobotics/docs/docs/manage/data/query.md

 You can query against both the captured tabular data itself as well as its metadata, including robot ID, organization ID, and [tags](/manage/data/label/#image-tags).

-Only tabular data, such as sensor readings, can be queried in this fashion.
+Only tabular data, such as sensor readings, can be queried using SQL or MQL.
+To search non-tabular data, such as images, see [Filter Data](/manage/data/view/#filter-data).
+To perform searches against tabular data from within the Python SDK, use the [`TabularDataByFilter`](/program/apis/data-client/#tabulardatabyfilter) method.

 ## Requirements